The Essential Guide to Choosing an EB1A Lawyer

 The expertise and support of an EB1A lawyer can significantly enhance your chances of obtaining a visa.
 Here are some ways they can make a difference:

-2. Addressing Weaknesses: Every applicant has unique strengths and weaknesses in their case.
+- Addressing Weaknesses: Every applicant has unique strengths and weaknesses in their case.
 A lawyer can help identify potential weaknesses in your application and develop strategies to address them, thereby strengthening your overall case.
+If the standard regulatory criteria do not directly apply to your occupation, a lawyer can also advise you on when and how to use comparable evidence, ensuring you provide a clear explanation of why the original criterion doesn't fit and how your alternative evidence meets the intent of the requirement.

 Conclusion